 In June of 2012, the Obama administration announced that it would accept requests for Deferred Action for Childhood Arrivals (DACA), an initiative designed to temporarily suspend the deportation of young people residing unlawfully in the U.S who were brought to the United States as children, meet certain education requirements and generally match the criteria established under legislative proposals like the DREAM Act.
 The implementation of the program is being carefully monitored by the Immigration Policy Center.
 This resource page collects IPC, government, and other publications relating solely to DACA.

-- Read the IPC's report on the status of DACA recipients a year on.
-(August 2013)
+- Read the IPC's previous report on the status of DACA one year later (August 2013)

 - Read DHS Sec.
 Janet Napolitano's memo announcing deferred action for DREAMers (June 2012)

 - Read the IPC's Q&A Guide to Deferred Action for Immigrant Youth (August 2012)